neilbrown/edlib/README.md

 Commands are provided to set a new prefix or repeat count.
-So for example “Meta-1” might multiply the repeat count in the command by 10, add 1, and then ask 'input' to set that as the new repeat count for the next keystroke.
+So for example “Meta-1” might multiply the repeat count in the command by 10, add 1, and then ask “input” to set that as the new repeat count for the next keystroke.

 Emacs Mode